Akshay-Vallam/Data-Analysis-Zomato/README.md

 ## Overview

-This project demonstrates my problem-solving skills through the analysis of data for the company Zomato.
+This project demonstrates my problem-solving skills through the analysis of datasets which have more than 10,000 records for the company Zomato.
 It helped me to understand the following business insights:

  - Customer Behaviour and Insights
  - Order and Sales Analysis